ajh-wikiquiz/wikiscraper/README.md

 Parses and returns text of the given Wikipedia article broken up into sections.

 This is intended to be deployed as a web service.
 A live example can be found at https://ajh-wikiscraper.herokuapp.com/?url=https://en.wikipedia.org/wiki/Pet_door.
-The wikiscraper accepts HTTP GET requests.
+The wikiscraper accepts HTTP GET and POST requests.

 ### Example inputs